Building a REST Service with Scala

-Enterprise application might be developed using a variety of architectural styles.
+Enterprise applications might be developed using a variety of architectural styles.
 And REST is one of the most powerful of them.
-It allows us to build simple, scalable, highly productive APIs with independent components on the basis of widespread standards like HTTP, MIME etc, engaging their true potential.
+It allows us to build simple, scalable, highly productive APIs with independent components based on widespread standards like HTTP and MIME, thereby engaging their true potential.

 Let’s discuss how to create a lightweight, but full-featured RESTful service from scratch.

-Consider building REST [1] service that doesn't contain any complicated functionality, but provide basic CRUD operations and have following HTTP endpoints as an API:
+Consider building a REST [1] service that doesn’t contain any complicated functionality, but provides basic CRUD operations and has the following HTTP endpoints as an API:

 • POST /customer/ to create Customer.